richarddes/newsapi-golang/README.md

 ```go
 c := newsapi.Client{APIKey: "your-api-key"}
 ```
-After that, we can call one of three methods of the Client object.
+After that, one of three methods of the Client object can be called.
 The methods are called **TopHeadlines**, **Everything** and **Sources**.
 Each one of them takes in an options struct which is called like the method plus the word "Opts" at the end.
 Here's an example of fetching the top headlines from the UK:
 ```go
 opts := newsapi.TopHeadlinesOpts{